TheWashiba/thewashiba/README.md

 ### Hi there 👋

 I'm Lukas.
-A JavaScript/TypeScript Developer.
+A JavaScript/TypeScript Engineer.
+Occasionally I also dable in Rust, Go and Elixir.

 Here's a list of my favorite tools and libs that are useful for any software engineer.